-We offer special settings if you want to protect your network and also how your team can access the internet.
+We offer special settings if you want to protect your network, as well as how your team can access the internet.
 You need to opt in for the ones you want.

 These settings activated per your private VLAN

-• It is ON for our hotspot general WiFi access and meeting room LAN connections.
+- It is ON for our hotspot’s general WiFi access and meeting room LAN connections.

 Intrusion Prevention Systems (IPS) and Intrusion Detection Systems (IDS) are critical components in enhancing network security.
-These systems serve as a frontline defence, identifying and mitigating threats before they can cause harm.
+These systems serve as frontline defences, identifying and mitigating threats before they cause harm.

 Compliance: Helps meet security standards and regulatory requirements (PCI-DSS, HIPAA, etc.).